MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 # MKS GEN L V2 Marlin Firmware for Ender 3
 Marlin Firmware for Creality Ender 3 Printers with MKS GEN L V2.0 Board and TMC2209 Stepper Motors

+The following guide is for use without a BLTouch.
+For more information about using one, please see [Using a BLTouch](#using_a_bltouch)

 # Known issues
 ## :warning: Step miscount when using Octoprint
 There is currently an issue when using Octoprint with the PSU Control plugin / supplying power to the stepper motors after boot.
 See the corresponding ticket at https://github.com/MarlinFirmware/Marlin/issues/17671.